SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 # Add Logic

 40. Click on "Place order" button and add logic to Empty page.
 Drag  the "create record" component from the core tab into the UI logic and add connector.
-Toggle to variables
+Open the variables tab using the toggle at the top right corner of the view canvas.

 <br>![](/exercises/Exercise_2/images/image(40).png)

 41. Click Add app variable